betterscientificsoftware/bssw.io/Articles/WhatIs/WhatIsPeerCodeReview.md

 * Improved team collaboration: Peer code reviews can help to improve team collaboration and communication.
 This can lead to a more cohesive and productive team.

+One type of asynchronous peer code review is implemented in current platforms like GitHub and GitLab using Pull Requests and Merge Requests, respectively.
+These platforms provide many features and options that make conducting high quality code reviews easier for a wide range of developers and projects.

 There are a few things to keep in mind when conducting a peer code review:

 * **Set clear expectations.** Before the review begins, the author of the code should clearly explain the purpose of the code and the specific areas where they would like the reviewer to focus.